3Squared/SQKDataKit/README.md

 @end
 ```

 For a SQLite based persistent store specify `NSSQLiteStoreType`.
-If you are writing unit tests that interact with Core Data, then a context manager with `NSInMemoryStoreType` is useful as changes are not persisted between test suit runs, and side effects from your production SQLite database do not effect tests.
+If you are writing unit tests that interact with Core Data, then a context manager with `NSInMemoryStoreType` is useful as changes are not persisted between test suite runs, and side effects from your production SQLite database do not effect tests.

 If you only have a single Data Model then `[NSManagedObjectModel mergedModelFromBundles:nil]` will return this.